Back button image Home

 What is a soft opening?

-Typically an invite-only event, a soft opening is for a small group of close supporters, family, and friends.
+Typically an invite-only event, a soft opening is for a small cohort of close supporters, family, and friends.
 These trusted people come to shop and mingle at your store, so you can get a feel for what an ordinary day of business might feel like.
-It’s mostly for a brick-and-mortar store, but an e-commerce-only brand can also hold a soft opening by launching its website with a limited selection of products.
+By inviting a select group, you can better manage expectations and control the flow of customers.
+This allows you to test the limits of your space and/or services without the pressure of a full house.

 Timing here is important: If you hold your soft opening too early, before you’re actually ready to open, enthusiasm can die down, and it may confuse folks if you don’t open for business shortly afterward.
 A soft opening is held a week or two, or even a few days, before your grand opening.